 - Drug defects: If a defect occurs in the manufacturing of the OTC or prescription drug then the drug company can be held responsible.
 Defects can occur at any stage of development or manufacturing.
 If at any point the drug becomes harmful for consumption and still makes it to market, then the company is responsible for any injuries.

-Contact Atlanta Personal Injury Attorneys at Angell Law Firm to Represent Your Defective Drug Suit
+Contact The Personal Injury Attorneys at Angell Law Firm to Represent Your Defective Drug Suit

 The sooner you contact the best personal injury attorney for your case then the sooner you can begin collecting damages.
 Contact the attorneys at Angell Law Firm and let us start fighting for your settlement today!